-MITOCHONDRIAL GENE EXPRESSION
+METABOLIC REGULATION OF MITOCHONDRIAL GENE EXPRESSION

 Mitochondria contain a relic of their bacterial past: a small, circular genome called the mitochondrial DNA (mtDNA).
 In humans, this small DNA molecule encodes only 37 genes that are expressed in the organelle, including 13 genes encoding core subunits of the respiratory chain that are essential for OXPHOS.
 How expression of mtDNA-encoded genes is regulated and how it responds to environmental stimuli is incompletely understood.
 This important question demands investigation since a large fraction of the genetically inherited mutations that cause mitochondrial disorders are mtDNA-related.
 Furthermore, it has recently become clear that mtDNA and its transcripts are frequently released from mitochondria into the cytosol where they trigger pathways of innate immunity and contribute to inflammation and the antiviral response through mechanisms that remain elusive.

 Recently, we discovered the existence of “mitochondrial RNA granules” (MRGs) (Jourdain et al., Cell Metabolism 2013 ; Jourdain et al., Cell Reports 2015).
 We and others provided proof-of-concept evidence that these structures play a crucial role in mtDNA expression by serving as RNA post-transcriptional factories for newly-made mitochondrial transcripts.
 Exciting questions remain to be answered on the composition and function of these intra-mitochondrial structures.